easttennesseecc-star/Q-Top-Dog-IDE/HONEST_COMPETITIVE_ANALYSIS.md

 **Strategy:**
 - Pick verticals: Financial services, healthcare, legal tech
 - Build compliance + security features for verticals
-- Market as "Q-IDE for Finance" not "Q-IDE for Everyone"
+- Market as "Top Dog for Finance" not "Top Dog for Everyone"
 - Easier to win territory and build moat

 **Why It Works:**